-Breast Uplift Surgery in Birmingham
+Breast Uplift Surgery at my Birmingham practice

 What is breast uplift?

 Breast uplift is an operation whereby breasts are reshaped.
 It is a very similar operation to a breast reduction, only the skin is tightened and no breast tissue is removed.

 Often as a result of weight loss, having children, breast feeding or just with aging, the breast skin stretches and the breasts sag.
 This sagginess can be corrected by a breast uplift.

 As no breast tissue is usually removed, your breasts will stay the same size, but will be reshaped to appear firmer and more pert.

 It is very difficult to do a mastopexy on a very small breast (eg an A or small B cup) as there needs to be a certain amount of breast tissue left to reshape into a natural breast shape.
 If the breast is small and saggy, it may be that a breast augmentation is a better choice.
 Occasionally, I may recommend a combination of breast augmentation and mastopexy combined.
 This can carry a higher risk of complications and sometimes it is best done as 2 separate operations 6 months apart.
 This will be discussed at consultation.

 Is breast uplift available on the NHS?